Last Updated: February 22, 2026 (Price & Content Verified)

 Great career, plenty of promotions, six-figure salary, yearly bonuses.
 It was all good.

-Until she got burnt out, that is, and fell outta love with it.
+Until she got burnt out, that is, and fell out of love with it.

-Brenae had a passion for interior design and real estate and was well-versed in business operations thanks to her day job.
+Brenae was passionate about real estate and interior design and understood business operations thanks to her day job.

 “I really didn’t expect it to take off the way that it did,” she laughs.